Plant products businesses are operations that prepare or store plants for food including:

 A plant products business that prepares or prepares and stores plant products needs to have a documented food safety management program that effectively controls food hazards.

-Food safety programs are not needed for businesses that only store plant products, however.
+Food safety programs are not needed for businesses that only store plant products.

-The NSW Food Authority, with the assistance of industry, has developed a 3-part document to help businesses in the plant products industry develop and implement a food safety program:
+The following documents can help businesses in the plant products industry develop and implement a food safety program:

 - General Guidelines for the Development and Implementation of a Food Safety Program